jbossdemocentral/rhdm7-install-demo/support/openshift/README.md

 ### Scripted installation
-This installation option will install the Decision Manager 7 and Decision Service in OpenShift using the provided `provision.sh` (Linux/macOS) or `provision.ps1` (Windows) script, which gives the user a bit more control how to provision to OpenShift.
+This installation option will install the Decision Manager 7 and Decision Service in OpenShift using the provided `./provision.sh` (Linux/macOS) or `provision.ps1` (Windows) script, which gives the user a bit more control how to provision to OpenShift.

 1. [Download and unzip.](https://github.com/jbossdemocentral/rhdm7-install-demo/archive/master.zip) or [clone this repo](https://github.com/jbossdemocentral/rhdm7-install-demo.git).

 2. In the demo directory, go to `./support/openshift`.
-In that directory you will find the `provision.sh` (Linux/macOS) and `provision.ps1` (Windows) script.
+In that directory you will find the `./provision.sh` (Linux/macOS) and `provision.ps1` (Windows) script.

 3. Run `./provision.sh -h` (Linux/macOS) or `./provision.ps1 -h` (Windows) to inspect the installation options.